jshin-leo/jshin-leo.github.io/_publications/2025-08-18-paper-title-number-1.md

 ---

 **ACES Recognition (December 23, 2025)**
-Recognized by the Association for Counselor Education and Supervision (ACES) as one of the **most accessed articles of 2025** ([ACES newsletter feature](https://www.multibriefs.com/briefs/ACES/ACES122325.php)).
+Recognized by the Association for Counselor Education and Supervision (ACES) as one of the **most accessed articles of 2025** (<a href="https://www.multibriefs.com/briefs/ACES/ACES122325.php" target="_blank" rel="noopener noreferrer">ACES newsletter feature</a>).
 This publication introduces foundational concepts of artificial intelligence and machine learning for counselor education.